-- Chairman, SJ International - Chairman of Gruppo Fabbri Vignola SpA - Member of the Board of Directors of Stella SpA - George J. Bunze Independent: - Director and member of the Corporation's Remuneration Committee since 2001 - Chairman of the Corporation's Audit Committee since 2002 - Chief Financial Officer of Kruger Inc. ("Kruger") from 1982 to 2003 - Director of Kruger since 1988 and Vice-Chairman since 1997 - Member of the Executive Committee of Kruger since 1994 - Chairman of Kruger's Informal Advisory Committee since 2005 - Chairman of the Audit Committee of Intertape Polymer Group Inc. ("Intertape Polymer") from 2007 to 2015 - Chairman of the Board as well as Chairman of the Corporate Governance and Nominating Committees, and member of the Executive Committee of Intertape Polymer since 2015 - Member of FM Global's Advisory Committee of the Board of Directors since 2011 - Nycol Pageau-Goyette Independent: - Lead Director of the Corporation - Member of the Corporation's Remuneration Committee since 1994 - Member of the Corporation's Environmental, Health and Safety Committee since 1996 - Member of the Corporation's Audit Committee since 2007 - Founder and President of Pageau-Goyette et associés (management services firm) since 1977 c) External Advisors:
+- Chairman, SJ International - Member of the Board of Directors of Stella SpA - George J. Bunze Independent: - Director and member of the Corporation's Remuneration Committee since 2001 - Chairman of the Corporation's Audit Committee since 2002 - Chief Financial Officer of Kruger Inc. ("Kruger") from 1982 to 2003 - Director of Kruger since 1988 and Vice-Chairman since 1997 - Member of the Executive Committee of Kruger since 1994 - Chairman of Kruger's Informal Advisory Committee since 2005 - Chairman of the Audit Committee of Intertape Polymer Group Inc. ("Intertape Polymer") from 2007 to 2015 - Chairman of the Board as well as Chairman of the Corporate Governance and Nominating Committees, and member of the Executive Committee of Intertape Polymer since 2015 - Member of FM Global's Advisory Committee of the Board of Directors from 2011 - February 2018 - Nycol Pageau-Goyette Independent: - Lead Director of the Corporation from May of 2008 to August of 2017 - Member of the Corporation's Remuneration Committee since 1994 - Member of the Corporation's Environmental, Health and Safety Committee since 1996 - Member of the Corporation's Audit Committee since 2007 - Founder and President of Pageau-Goyette et associés (management services firm) since 1977 c) External Advisors: